Inference of Human's Observation Strategy for Monitoring Robot's Behavior based on a Game-Theoretic Model of Trust: Game Theoretic Formulation

-We asked each participant two subjective questions.
-The first question asked the participants to discuss their methodologies for coming up with strategies.
-Out of the $30$ participants who answered this question, most of them correctly identified the tension that exists between choosing a relaxed monitoring strategy and the robot considering unsafe behaviors.
-Although we found that $12$ participants identified the scenario as an optimization problem, only five of them seemed to have been able to come up with near-optimal strategy in the first trial.
-The other participants mostly mentioned that they used a trial-and-error approach.

-The second question asked if they would be willing to consider an algorithm providing them the optimal monitoring strategy given a supervision scenario.
-As shown by the word-cloud in Fig \ref{fig:yn}, $24$ out of the $31$ candidates who choose to answer the question, said yes.
-They assumed that the software would (1) be fast and (2) maximize their utility.
-While $3$ participants were willing to use the software as a sanity check as long as it did not force them to follow the suggested strategy, $1$ participant agreed to use the software only for large scale problems.
-Lastly, $1$ person said that they would place their trust on the software if they knew that the developer had a strong background in mathematics while the remaining $2$ answered no and maybe without any sort of justification.
+{\em Subjective Evaluation:} We asked each participant two subjective questions-- (1) how did they come up with a particular monitoring strategy and (2) would they consider an algorithm that suggests them an optimal strategy.
+Out of the $30$ participants who answered (1), most of them identified the tension that exists between choosing a relaxed monitoring strategy and the robot considering unsafe behaviors.
+Of these, $12$ participants identified the scenario as an optimization problem; others resorted to trial-and-error.\\ For question (2), $24$ out of the $31$ candidates answered {\em yes}.
+On being asked why (as a follow-up), they all expected the software would be (1) faster and (2) maximize their utility.
+Three participants said they were willing to use it if it was just a suggestion, while one participant felt they would only need it for large scale problems.
+A participant said that they would place their trust on the software only if they knew that the developer had a strong background in mathematics.
+This inclination to use a software sets the stage aptly for our next study.